Elkhart County Miracle

-The Elkhart County Miracle was a planned independent professional baseball team based in Elkhart, Indiana.
+The Elkhart County Miracle is a collegiate baseball team based in Elkhart County, Indiana; the team plays in the collegiate Northern League.

+History

-Originally set to be a charter member of the newly resurrected Northern League of Professional Baseball, the Miracle was set to play in 2014 following the construction of a stadium located at the former American Countryside Farmer's Market site in Elkhart.
+Originally set to be a charter member of a newly resurrected Northern League in independent professional baseball which was titled "Northern League of Professional Baseball", the Miracle was set to play in 2014 following the construction of a stadium located at the former American Countryside Farmer's Market site in Elkhart.

 As of mid-2014, stadium construction delays ended any chance of Elkhart fielding a team for that season.
 In October 2014, team president and founder Craig Wallin said that a 2015 start was also doubtful, but remained confident the stadium would be built and the Miracle would take the field.

-Ultimately, the Northern League of Professional Baseball was never resurrected, meaning the Elkhart County Miracle never came to fruition.
+Ultimately, the new Northern League was never resurrected, meaning the Elkhart County Miracle never came to fruition.

+On March 23, 2023, it was announced that the Elkhart County Miracle would join a different incarnation of the Northern League in collegiate baseball.
+The team's first home stadium was NorthWood Field of Dreams in Nappanee, Indiana.
+The Miracle played its first game on May 31, 2023.

+The Miracle won the Northern League championship in 2024.